© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 High Rake Mine is a scheduled monument protected by Historic England under reference 1412940.
 View the official record →

-High Rake Mine is a lead and fluorite mining site located in Derbyshire, dating to the post-medieval and industrial periods.
+High Rake Mine is a lead and fluorspar mine located in Derbyshire that demonstrates the industrial mining practices of the Peak District.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1412940.

 High Rake Mine is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1412940.